SouffleSource/ATTACKGraph/readme.md

-# ThreatAnalysis - MITRE ATT&CK in a Graph Database
+# ATTACKGraph - MITRE ATT&CK in a Graph Database

 This repository contains a set of scripts to fetch, parse, and import MITRE ATT&CK data into a multi-modal graph database (ArangoDB).